nheyr08/Embedded-Toy-Kart/README.md

 I suppose it's some kind of short key

-widgit send signal to slot that have event triggered
+widget sends signal to slot that have event triggered

 pyuic5, which is a tool included in the PyQt installation